 The story of Zacchaeus is a great way to teach your little ones how they should treat their friends.
 A man that no one was too fond of and Jesus went to HIS house…what a great story of kindness!

 Here’s how I taught this story to my little learners…

 We started class just like every week.
 During the first 8-10 minutes, the children come in and play with toys that are laid out on the table.
 It is a great time to reinforce how God wants us to treat our friends.
 It also gives me time to talk to the little ones about their day, welcome visitors and finish up prepping any materials (I cut the brown paper bags during this time).

 We then met on the carpet to discuss why we come to Bible class, sing songs and talk about our Bibles.
 We open our class time praying together with a circle prayer.

 To activate a little background experience, I gave the children a chance to name one real friend or fictional character they would be excited to stay the night at their house.
 I asked why they would choose that friend and how they would treat their guest.
 Then, we read the story of Zacchaeus in The Beginner’s Bible.

 After reading, we discussed how many people wanted to see Jesus because everyone had been talking about Him.
-Zacchaeus was a short and not well-liked man in the community.
-He was a tax collector so very few people trusted him, however he was just as excited to see Jesus.
-I asked the learners if they would want a man like Zacchaeus to stay as their house…most of the said no. When Jesus saw that Zacchaeus climbed a sycamore tree He showed him kindness by saying that Jesus was going to be staying at his house.
-Jesus wasn’t mean to Zacchaeus, He didn’t give him an ugly look, instead He told Zacchaeus they he wanted to go to his house and be his friend.
+Zacchaeus was short and not a well-liked man in the community.
+He was a tax collector so very few people trusted him, however, he was just as excited to see Jesus as everyone else.
+I asked the learners if they would want a man like Zacchaeus to stay as their house…most of them said “no”.
+When Jesus saw that Zacchaeus climbed a sycamore tree, He showed him kindness by saying that He was going to be staying at his house.
+Jesus wasn’t mean to Zacchaeus, He didn’t give him an ugly look.
+Instead, He told Zacchaeus He wanted to go to his house and be his friend.